This is what accountability looks like.

 Charity Intelligence reviews publicly available information on each of the charities it evaluates.
 This includes everything from audited financial statements to annual reports, tax filings and websites.
 Each charity is rigorously assessed, and those that make the Top 100 list (that’s us!):

-• are leaders in reporting to donors—a good sign of accountability,
+• are leaders in reporting to donors and the public—a good sign of accountability,

 See more about how Charity Intelligence analyzes charities here